-A singular verb is one that has an s added to it in the present tense, such as writes, plays, runs, and uses forms such as is, was, has, does.
+A singular verb (for third-person subjects he, she, it) is one that has an s added to it in the present tense, such as writes, plays, runs, and uses forms such as is, was, has, does.
 A plural verb does not have an s added to it, such as write, play, run, and uses forms such as are, were, have and do.